Abdelali-IT-Engineer/Ramadan/README.md

 Join our community on Discord and share your feedback!

 ## Support
-If you encounter any issues, please refer to our FAQs or open a new issue.
+If you encounter any issues, please refer to question me.

 ## Testimonials
 "Schedule RAMADAN has been a lifesaver during Ramadan.
-The easy-to-use interface and daily schedule reminders have greatly improved my Ramadan experience." - Sarah
+The easy-to-use interface and daily schedule reminders have greatly improved my Ramadan experience."